garrettgsb/errors-and-promises/README.md

   * If it rejects: `.catch()` receives the output and runs its callback
   * `.then()` always returns a Promise
     - Which means that you're never _really_ getting out of Promise Land
+      * And you shouldn't want to 💁‍♂️

 **Designing With Promises**

 * Asynchrony with Promises is not too different from asynchrony with callbacks
-* Promises organize code into dependency sequences
+* Promises organize code into **dependency sequences**
-* BAD: "Go into a Promise, bring the value out at the end"
+* BAD: "Go into a Promise chain, bring the value out at the end"
-* GOOD: "Go into a Promise, execute the desired behavior at the end"
+* GOOD: "Go into a Promise chain, execute the desired behavior at the end"

 **Advanced Promising**
   * `Promise.all` - Receives an array of Promises; Doesn't run `.then()` until they've all resolved or rejected